Windtwist/NNE-project/README.md

 New dataset for training and validation: [https://universe.roboflow.com/college-gg4mu/food-image-segmentation-using-yolov5]

 ## Part 3.
-First solution and validaiton accuracy
+First solution and validation accuracy

 ### Reason for chosen architecture: Yolo V8